MaibornWolff/bridgekeeper/README.md

 ## Planned features

 * Prometheus Metrics
-* Validate the python script in constraints during creation
 * Give rules access to existing objects of the same type (to do e.g. uniqueness checks)
 * Check existing resources against constraints (audit)
 * Ability to modify/patch resources